 A good way to get acclimated to a new ballclub is to come through with a game-winning hit against a serious rival, something Curtis Granderson had already done in Fenway Park with a home run the week before, but the newest Yankee in the 2010 season wasn’t done, as he kicked in triples in back-to-back innings in a 6-2 Yankee Stadium win against the Angels on April 15 of that year.
 But Robinson Cano outdid him, homering twice in the same game.
 Phil Hughes went five for the win, Derek Jeter homered and had two hits, and DH Marcus Thames opened some eyes with two hits as well.
 The game was the fifth multi-triple one in Granderson’s career.

 Look no further for an April 15 event than this day in 1976 when Yankee Stadium was reopened after two years of renovations.
 Bob Shawkey, who was the winning pitcher of the game that served as the 1923 Stadium opener, threw out the ceremonial first pitch.
 The Yankees came from behind to win 11-4, and subsequently made it to the World Series that year, after too, too long an absence.
 In answer to an oft-asked trivia question, the first homer in the “new” Yankee Stadium was hit by Minnesota’s Dan Ford.
-We’ll hear that question yet again in 2009.
+That question was posed all over again in 2009.